Immigration Health Surcharge (IHS)

 - Prescriptions (flat fee per item in England; free in Scotland, Wales, Northern Ireland)

-The IHS does not entitle holders to bring health insurance claims against the NHS — it functions as a contribution to general NHS funding, not a premium for a specific plan.
+You can't use the IHS to claim against private hospitals or get faster treatment — it's a contribution to general NHS funding, not a premium for a specific plan.

 Refunds